 Since its beginning in 1996, the School has provided a rich and rigorous curriculum within the framework of Christian beliefs.
-The duality of a classical and Christian education blends the enduring elements of classical learning with the eternal message of scripture.
+Its classical and Christian education blends the enduring elements of classical learning with the eternal message of Scripture.

 The Geneva School of Manhattan exists to provide a time-proven classical education within a biblical worldview.
 We inspire students to love learning, pursue excellence, and become leaders in scholarship, virtue, and faith.